 - And much more

 These goals will advance Dana-Farber’s mission—with the help of our community.
-Since the Jimmy Fund was founded in 1948, when thousands of people rallied together with donations to support “Jimmy,” a young boy with leukemia, the power of the Dana-Farber and Jimmy Fund community has changed lives.
+Since the Jimmy Fund was founded in 1948, when thousands of people rallied together with donations to support “Jimmy,” a young boy with lymphoma, the power of the Dana-Farber and Jimmy Fund community has changed lives.
 That community will be a vital part of The Dana-Farber Campaign, giving even more “Jimmys,” like Camden, a hopeful future.
 Camden, a born athlete, was diagnosed with osteosarcoma, a bone cancer, at just 14.
 He was referred to Dana-Farber, where he received chemotherapy and a rotationplasty, a partial leg amputation that also inverts the ankle into a new joint.
 Just 18 months after his original diagnosis, Camden was cancer-free—and back on the football field—thanks to Dana-Farber.

 During her treatment for triple-negative breast cancer, Erin was determined to push back and defy her disease, which she did with style, dressing up as a superhero to inspire fellow patients each time she visited Dana-Farber for chemotherapy.
 Today, she shares her story widely as a Boston radio DJ, inspiring and encouraging others.